SaturnFromTitan/pull-up-club/README.md

 bundle install
 ```

-Then publish the certificates to the dedicated privat GitHub repo
+Then publish the certificates to the repository via

 ```sh
 bundle exec fastlane match appstore \